 What is Fraud?

 Fraud is a crime that is often charged along with conspiracy.
 Fraud is an attempt to gain money or value by a false representation of fact.
-For example, if an individual or health care provider misleads an insurance company in order to receive benefits or profits, as in health care fraud, Medicare fraud, or Medicaid fraud.
-It can also take the form of a seller defrauding a purchaser by misrepresenting a product, such as offering a used car as “new.”
-Fraud schemes can sometimes rely on more than one person to perpetrate the fraud, which is why conspiracy charges are often levied along with federal fraud charges.
-If you have been accused of fraud or if you suspect you are being investigated for involvement in a fraud scheme, contact a criminal defense attorney who has experience with fraud cases.
+One example would be an individual or health care provider misleading an insurance company in order to receive unearned benefits or profits — as in health care fraud, Medicare fraud, or Medicaid fraud.
+Prosecutors can also seek fraud charges against someone under a misrepresentation theory.
+Under this scenario, a prosecutor could, for example, seek to prove that the seller of a product defrauded a purchaser by misrepresenting the nature of the product, such as offering a used car as “new.”
+Fraud schemes can sometimes be perpetrated by more than one person, which is why conspiracy charges are frequently sought together along with federal fraud charges.
+If you have been accused of fraud or if you suspect you are being investigated for involvement in a fraud scheme, contact an experienced white collar criminal defense attorney who can assist in defending you with a fraud case.
 More information about fraud can be found here.